 Why do my Debit Card purchases show as pending, then not show up in my account and then post a few days later?
 Show

 This is because the merchant may authorize your card for a purchase, which would cause the transaction to show up as pending in your available balance.
-Check Card purchases usually take 24 hours to post, but can occasionally take up to 5 days to clear.
+Debit Card purchases usually take 24 hours to post, but can occasionally take up to 5 days to clear.
 In rare situations in which your purchase is no longer pending and has not posted, it means the merchant has not yet submitted the item for final posting and the transaction will disappear from your transaction activity.
 However, since this was an authorized transaction, we are committed to paying the item, and it will re-appear once the merchant submits the final transaction.

-Why do some Check Card purchases display as pending for one amount and then post for a different amount?
+Why do some Debit Card purchases display as pending for one amount and then post for a different amount?
 Show

-For Check Card purchases, merchants may ask us to approve an initial amount and send the actual transaction amount later.
+For Debit Card purchases, merchants may ask us to approve an initial amount and send the actual transaction amount later.
 A common example of this occurs when you visit a restaurant.
 The merchant might authorize the amount of the bill without adding in the tip.
 Later, when the merchant submits the final transaction amount, your tip will be included.

 What is a merchant authorization?
 Show

-A merchant authorization is when the store where you make a Check Card purchase submits the transaction for approval to ensure you have enough money in your account to cover the purchase.
+A merchant authorization is when the store where you make a Debit Card purchase submits the transaction for approval to ensure you have enough money in your account to cover the purchase.
 After the authorization is sent, the merchant will send a settlement transaction to reflect the actual amount of your purchase.
 Usually the transaction will post within 72 hours, but may take up to 5 days.

 If my Direct Deposit is posted in the morning, are the funds available to cover checks from the night before?
 Show